Texas-Robotics-Academy/markdown/virtual/install_linux.md

 # Running from Ubuntu 20.04

-This software is designed to run under Ubuntu 20.04.
-It will also run under 18.04.
+This software is designed to run under Ubuntu 18.04.
+It will also run under 20.04, just different versions of ROS.

 {{ site.data.alerts.note }}